-XinHua (Cliff) Zhang

-General Manager - China Manufacturing
+Cliff XinHua Zhang General Manager | Manufacturing

 Cliff joined GALE Pacific in May 2016.
-He is an experienced manufacturing leader having held senior manufacturing and product quality roles at Bosch Power Tools over 13 years, and operations, logistics and production roles at Andrews Telecommunications, Honeywell CATIC Engine Co. and Solectron Technology Co., Ltd. Cliff holds a Bachelor of Science (Mechanical Engineering), from Nanjing University of Science & Technology, China.
+He is an experienced manufacturing leader having held senior manufacturing and product quality roles at Bosch Power Tools over 13 years, and operations, logistics and production roles at Andrews Telecommunications, Honeywell CATIC

-Andrew Nasarczyk
+Engine Co. and Solectron Technology Co., Ltd., a U.S.-based manufacturer of electronics products.
+Cliff has a Bachelor of Science (Mechanical Engineering), from Nanjing University of Science & Technology, China.

-Senior Manager - Research & Development
+Andrew NasarczykSenior Manager | Research & Development

 Andrew joined GALE Pacific in July 2002, moving into the company through the acquisition of Visy Industrial Textiles.

-Andrew has held various production and technical roles within GALE Pacific, including a 3-year secondment to GALE's manufacturing plant in China.
-During his time at GALE, Andrew has introduced numerous technical improvements and led key product innovations working closely with technical partners and customers.
+Andrew has held various Production and Technical roles within GALE Pacific, including a 3-year secondment to GALE's manufacturing plant in China.
+During he's time at GALE, Andrew has been commended by industry peers for his technical and market knowledge.
 Andrew was recently a Standards Committee member for the update to Australia's Synthetic Shade Standard.
 Andrew has a Bachelor of Engineering (Polymers).